coredns/coredns.io/content/plugins/template.md

 * **ZONE** the zone scope(s) for this template.
 Defaults to the server zones.
 * **REGEX** [Go regexp](https://golang.org/pkg/regexp/) that are matched against the incoming question name.
 Specifying no regex matches everything (default: `.*`).
 First matching regex wins.
-* `answer|additional|authority` **RR** A [RFC 1035](https://tools.ietf.org/html/rfc1035#section-5) style resource record fragment build by a [Go template](https://golang.org/pkg/text/template/) that contains the reply.
+* `answer|additional|authority` **RR** A [RFC 1035](https://tools.ietf.org/html/rfc1035#section-5) style resource record fragment built by a [Go template](https://golang.org/pkg/text/template/) that contains the reply.
 * `rcode` **CODE** A response code (`NXDOMAIN, SERVFAIL, ...`).
 The default is `SUCCESS`.
-* `fallthrough` Continue with the next plugin if the zone matched but no regex did not match.
+* `fallthrough` Continue with the next plugin if the zone matched but no regex matched.
   If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.